Coding sheet

 For example -

-In real-time, developers use these columns to label the code for a project or defect.
-Due to this, the area is also called Tag Area.
+In real time, developers use these columns to label the code for a project or defect.
+Because of this usage, the area is also called Tag Area.
 For example - P67328, D31456, etc.

 NUM ON STD COBOL